Yongancao/testing-readme/README.md

             ```
     - If you are having trouble installing pygame then do this:
     - First check where python is installed:
-        - Open Terminal on your PC (not vscode) and run:
+        - Open Terminal on your PC and run:
             - Windows
             ```
             where python